simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 let loadBalancer = LoadBalancer(prefixMastodonResource "load-balancer", loadBalancerArgs)
 ```

-In addition to the load balancer itself we define two target groups.
-Target groups are used to route requests to the different services that are running in the ECS cluster.
-In our case we define one target group for the Mastodon web application listening on port `3000` and one target group for the Mastodon  streaming application listening on port `4000`:
+In addition to the load balancer itself, we define two [target groups][awstargetgroups].
+Target groups are used to forward requests to the different services running in the ECS cluster.
+In our case, we define a target group for the Mastodon web application listening on port `3000` and a target group for the Mastodon streaming application listening on port `4000` and the path `/api/v1/streaming/health`.
+The target groups are defined as follows

 ```fsharp
 let webTargetGroupArgs =